-Actions such as fulfilling the foundations requirements using a four-hour course instead of two two-hour courses or using a similar graduate level course that has been completed elsewhere can be requested through this process.
+Actions such as fulfilling the foundations requirements using a course not previously approved as a foundation course or using a similar graduate level course that has been completed at another accredited institution can be requested through this process.
 Copies of official transcripts from the institution where the graduate credit was earned must be submitted with the form.

 To request exceptions to the Graduate College policies or deadlines, the student should complete the Graduate Student Petition.
 Petitions require a minimum of two signatures (advisor and department chair/head or authorized signatory) but may require additional signatures.
 Upon receipt of the department chair/head's signature (or authorized signatory), the Graduate Student Services Office will forward it to the Graduate College for final decision.
 Other actions including transferring credit, changing curriculum, and registration changes require other Graduate College forms.